 This is a ministry of the Episcopal Diocese of Newark Porch, an organization that provides aid and assistance to women and children in need..
 Our church supports this effort with a Christmas “mitten tree” and a “baby shower” held on Mother’s Day baby in which baby supplies, food, and clothes are collected.

 At Christmas, the names and ages of a family in need from the Morris County Social Services agency is provided to the parish.
 The parish then joins together to buy and wrap gifts which are delivered in time to provide a needy family a very Merry Christmas

 In the fall, we collect new and used coats for Market Street Mission in Morristown that hands out the coats to adults and children in need.

-Vicar’s Discretionary Fund
+Rector’s Discretionary Fund

-As the name implies, these are funds fo Charity work at the discretion of the Vicar.
+As the name implies, these are funds fo Charity work at the discretion of the Rector.
 A donation might be used to help defray the cost of someone’s utilities, medical expenses, a camp for children, etc. Contact: Rev. Susan Sica